Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 ```

 Note: When compiling and executing embedded C with mode (2), the appropriate 'include' and 'lib' paths need to be pushed on the dpdl stack so that
 the Dpdl runtime is able to find your libraries.
+A set of default platform directories are searched for include files and libraries (eg. /usr/include etc.)

-#### Example with C main(..) -> function accepting parameters, and writing a result to the Dpdl stack:
+#### Example execution Mode (1) (with main(..) function) -> function accepting parameters, and writing a result to the Dpdl stack:

 ```python
 println("my Dpdl script embeds some C code")